 The Soup Roast Review culminates the Fall semester and is typically attended by longtime consultants and Jersey Devil design/build legends Steve Badanes and Jim Adamson, along with former visiting 3rd-year professor Jake LaBarre.
-With good humor and a fun spirit, despite the typical cold weather, together they critique the work of the 5th-years and master’s students.
-This time is also used to celebrate the work made by fall semester 3rd-years on their project, as well as their Beaux Arts watercolors and woodshop-constructed chairs.
-In recent years, the celebration has been preceded the day before by a catfish dinner and a mini lecture series given by Rural Studio alumni and held at the local honky-tonk Faunsdale Bar and Grill.
-The Soup Roast Review day itself culminates with a hot bowl of soup, bonfires, and Hale County tea.
+With good humor and a fun spirit, despite the typical cold weather, together they critique the work of the 5th-year students.
+This time is also used to celebrate the work made by Fall semester 3rd-years on their project, as well as their history class projects and woodshop-constructed chairs.
+The Soup Roast Review day culminates with a hot bowl of soup, bonfires, and Hale County tea.

-Like the fall semester, the first full week of class begins with another set of community volunteer projects to tackle.
+Like the Fall semester, the first full week of Spring semester begins with another set of community volunteer projects to tackle.
 Because this work is completed during January, instead of the summer, we try to schedule projects that are better suited to the cold weather for this segment.

-Guest lecturers continue to visit twice monthly throughout the spring semester, giving talks about their work and reviewing student work.
+Guest lecturers continue to visit twice monthly throughout the Spring semester, giving talks about their own work and reviewing student work.

 5th-year students continue to inform their clients and other community stakeholders of the progress made on their projects.
 These presentations occur roughly every six weeks until the completion of the projects.

 The months of January and February each typically have two reviews with consultants and guests.
-Set at the beginning of spring semester, these reviews are meant to refine and push the trajectories for the projects in all three programs: 3rd-year, 5th-year, and master’s.
+Set at the beginning of Spring semester, these reviews are meant to refine and push the trajectories for the projects in both programs: 3rd-year and 5th-year.

-Typically at the end of March, the 5th-year students must present their work to Studio faculty; the head of the School of Architecture, Planning and Landscape Architecture; and the program chairs at Auburn before they are permitted to proceed further with their projects to take them into the building phase.
-This occasion is also an important demonstration to the administration at Auburn University that Rural Studio has the resources to support and sustain the projects as they move into construction.
+Typically, at the end of March, the 5th-year students must present their work to Studio faculty; the head of the School of Architecture, Planning and Landscape Architecture; and the program chairs at Auburn before they are permitted to proceed further with their projects to take them into the building phase.
+This occasion is also an important demonstration to the Auburn University administration that Rural Studio has the resources to support and sustain the projects as they move into construction.

 Pig Roast Graduation

 The Pig Roast is the culminating event for the academic year, occurring at the end of April or beginning of May.
-It is a celebration and showcase of the work completed by 3rd-year, 5th-year, and master’s students, with friends, family, and clients all attending.
-Typically the day consists of a car convoy to building sites across Hale County where students present their projects and introduce the community partners and clients.
+It is a celebration and showcase of the work completed by 3rd-year students and 5th-year students, with friends, family, and clients all attending.
+Typically, the day consists of a car convoy to building sites across Hale County where students present their projects and introduce the community partners and clients.
 The events of the long day finish with an outdoor public catfish and pork dinner, followed by live music and a graduation ceremony for the 5th-years, all washed down with a fireworks display.

-The rhythm of the Studio carries on into the summer for “leftover” 5th-year and master’s students.
+The rhythm of the Studio carries on into the Summer for “leftover” 5th-year students who are still completing projects.
 Students continue to work on projects—often in the early phases of construction—have weekly meetings with professors, and present with their clients.